- Get real-time metrics on API usage, errors, and performance

 Identify consumers

-object as an argument and returns a consumer identifier or None
+object as an argument and returns a consumer identifier, an ApitallyConsumer

 .

-Now the Consumers page in the Apitally dashboard shows you information about all consumers that have made requests to your application.
-You can also filter insights on other the dashboards by consumer and better understand how each of them use your application.
+The Consumers dashboard now shows all consumers that have made requests to your application.
+You can also filter other dashboards by consumer.

 Configure request logging